IYOO-areosI3/Informative-theme/README.md

 # License

-Free to use and modify.
+Free to use, modify, and distribute.